May 28 – June 25, 2019

 Administrative Charge: All registration changes or cancellations are subject to an administrative charge of $70.00.
 Please note that CLINIC can only issue refunds for an e-learning course until one week prior to the course opening date.

-The trainers for this course are members of CLINIC’s Training, Litigation and Support section:
+The trainers for this course are CLINIC’s:

-- Jen Riddle, Staff Attorney
+- Jen Riddle, Staff Attorney, Training and Legal Support

-- Charles Wheeler, Director
+- Charles Wheeler, Director, Training and Legal Support

 For questions about the course content, please contact Charles Wheeler at firstname.lastname@example.org.